micmejia/bible-dump/AMPC/Ephesians/Eph 4.md

-Rather, let our lives lovingly [^d]express truth [in all things, speaking truly, dealing truly, living truly].
+Rather, let our lives lovingly express truth [in all things, speaking truly, dealing truly, living truly].
 Enfolded in love, let us grow up in every way _and_ in all things into Him Who is the Head, [even] Christ (the Messiah, the Anointed One).